Ubaid2001/Ubaid2001/README.md

 ## 📫 Reach Across the Digital Realm

 Let's connect!
-Find me on LinkedIn or send a digital signal to ubaidmahmood@hotmail.com.
+Find me on LinkedIn.

 May your code compile flawlessly, your gradients converge, and your cosmic queries yield profound insights! 🌌✨